theg1239/theg1239/README.md

   A project conceived at an ideathon.

  **[RE-DACT](https://github.com/theg1239/RE-DACT)**
-  An NLP-based redaction tool.
+  NLP-based redaction tool.
 It generates synthetic data over sensitive information.

  **[Shogi Encryption](https://github.com/theg1239/shogiencryption)**
   An algorithm that encodes and decodes files using Shogi moves.
 Yes, it’s as cool as it sounds.